isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-suratman-markasan-malay-literature-and-social-memory.md

 Suratman often writes about themes commonly expressed by the Singapore Malay community.
 He attempts to engage his readers to think about the issues raised, encouraging them to contemplate their existential and social conditions.
 These issues include parental neglect, spiritual emptiness, cultural alienation, language deprivation, the plight of the poor, the leadership crisis in the Malay community and the mismanagement of mosques.[^7]

 His poetry considers several aspects of social memory such as his memory of physical spaces that used to be part of his life, and which have now disappeared.
 This is captured in his poem on his alma mater, Sultan Idris Training College.
 One recurring reference in his poems is Tun Seri Lanang Secondary School, a Malay-medium school whose establishment was a seen as a triumph for Malay education in Singapore.
-When the school was formed in 1963, Suratman described the joy he felt: “apparently Seri Lanang was born beside Kallang River/ all the Malays who were supportive were joyous” <i>(ternyata lahir Seri Lanang di tepi Sungai Kallang/ segala Melayu yang suka menatang gembira.)</i> [^8] But by 1989, these Malay-medium schools were closed as enrolment fell drastically, with Malay families preferring to send their children to English-medium schools instead.
+When the school was formed in 1963, Suratman described the joy he felt: “apparently Seri Lanang was born beside Kallang River/ all the Malays who were supportive were joyous” (<i>ternyata lahir Seri Lanang di tepi Sungai Kallang/ segala Melayu yang suka menatang gembira.</i>) [^8] But by 1989, these Malay-medium schools were closed as enrolment fell drastically, with Malay families preferring to send their children to English-medium schools instead.
 Suratman lamented:

 negara Seri Lanang kian pudar di mata Mat layu / pelajar tinggal sedikit guru menjadi buntu / di sana sini orang bercakap Inggeris tentu / biar dianggap punya pelajaran tinggi / atau di kedai kopi yang tak memerlu degree / Melayu sudah lesap Inggeris belum lengkap / pada detik yang bernama 1987 / Tun Seri Lanang mengikuti jejak Sang Nila Utama / tak terduga tenggelam di Sungai Sejarahnya.[^9]

 the state of Seri Lanang was fading in the eyes of Mat Layu / students were getting fewer, teachers were at their wits’ end / hither and thither people spoke English for certain / in order to be deemed as highly educated / even in coffee shops that didn’t need a degree / Malay was gone, English was yet to take over completely / in the year called 1987 / Tun Seri Lanang followed the footsteps of Sang Nila Utama / unexpectedly sank in Historical River.

-Again in another poem, “Masih Adakah Melayu di Sini?” (“Will Malays Still be Around?”)
+Again in another poem, “Masih Adakah Melayu di Sini?”
+(Will Malays Still be Around?)

 Nila Utama dan Seri Lanang sudah tenggelam / satu di bidadari satu di Sungai Kallang / Swiss Cottage sudah hilang Cottagenya / Pasir Panjang Monk’s Hill dan Siglap / sudah terkubur tanpa nisannya / anak dan cucu mereka sudah hilang jati dirinya / itulah nasib peribumi Melayu namanya[^10]